2. Construction of driveway

 Please do not construct your driveway until all relevant permissions have been obtained as your application may not be successful.

 Once all permissions have been obtained you may proceed with construction.

-Constructing a driveway out of loose materials can be one way of achieving this, however loose materials, such as gravel or mud from a driveway could easily be deposited onto a highway that could put highway users at risk.
+Constructing a driveway out of loose materials can be one way of achieving this, however loose materials, such as gravel or mud from a driveway could easily be deposited onto a highway could put highway users at risk.

 It is also an offence under Section 161 of the Highways Act to deposit anything on a highway that could endanger highway users.

-In order to protect highway users, we will not proceed with the construction of a vehicle crossing until you have a properly constructed driveway, including the provision to prevent loose materials being carried from your property onto the highway.
+In order to protect highway users, we will not proceed with the construction of a vehicle crossing until you have a properly constructed driveway, including the provision to prevent loose materials from being carried from your property onto the highway.

-In most cases a half-metre strip of hard standing (e.g. tarmac, concrete or block paving) across the full width of the driveway at the property boundary will be sufficient to prevent gravel being carried onto the highway, however, to prevent mud, no part of the wheels may come into contact with any loose soil or mud.
+In most cases a half-metre strip of hard standing (e.g. tarmac, concrete or block paving) across the full width of the driveway at the property boundary will be sufficient to prevent gravel from being carried onto the highway, however, to prevent mud, no part of the wheels may come into contact with any loose soil or mud.

-In all cases, the full width of the driveway must consist of a solid construction at the property boundary to provide a fixed edge, that we can work to when constructing the vehicle crossing.
+In all cases, the full width of the driveway must consist of solid construction at the property boundary to provide a fixed edge, that we can work to when constructing the vehicle crossing.

 Sustainable Urban Drainage Systems (SUDs)

 SUDs guidance promotes allowing water to naturally soak away into the ground rather than enter into drainage systems.